11+ guide 11+ basics Updated 1 Apr 2026 5 min read

 Ask what the result actually changes for your shortlist

-• Whether the schools really belong in the same shortlist
+• Whether the schools share the same admissions route

-A North London single-school stretch and a practical Sutton shortlist may both be selective, but they are not the same decision.
+A North London single-school application and a Sutton SET route may both be selective, but they involve different papers, dates and school-specific checks.

 • How the school admits pupils after the test